TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 This section guides you through submitting a bug report for Fern-lang.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

+- **Use the bug report template:** When reporting a bug, use the bug report template provided.
+It ensures all required details are included and helps maintainers address the issue efficiently.
+- **Use the feature request template:** When suggesting an enhancement, use the feature request template provided to ensure all necessary context and details are included.
+- **Use the custom issue template:** When submitting any other type of issue.

 #### Before Submitting A Bug Report

 - **Check the [issues](https://github.com/TheSkyler-Dev/Fern-lang/issues) for existing issues** to avoid duplicates.